zikuan/p4/P4D2_2017_Fall/exercises/load_balance/README.md

 In this exercise, the control plane logic has already been implemented.
-As part of bringing up the Mininet instance, the `run.sh` script will install packet-processing rules in the tables of each switch.
+As part of bringing up the Mininet instance, the `make` script will install packet-processing rules in the tables of each switch.
 These are defined in the `s1-commands.txt` file.

 **Important:** A P4 program also defines the interface between the